-We apply the proposed method to analyze HIV data from AIDS Clinical Trials Group Protocol 175 (ACTG175) (Hammer et al. (1996)).
-In this study, 2,137 HIV-infected subjects are randomized to receive one of four treatments: zidovudine (ZDV) monotherapy, ZDV plus didanosine, ZDV plus zalcitabine, and ddI monotherapy.
-As in Geng, Zhang and Lu (2015) and Jiang et al. (2017), the survival time of interest is chosen as the time to having a larger than 50%decline in the CD4 count, or progressing to AIDS or death, whichever comes first.
-In addition to the treatments, there are 12 covariates included in our study, specifically, patient age in years at baseline (X_1) , patient weight in kilograms at baseline (X_2) , hemophilia indicator (X_3) , homosexual activity (X_4) , history of IV drug use (X_5) , Karnofsky score on a scale of 0-100 (X_6) , race (X_7) , gender (X_8) , antiretroviral history (X_9) , symptomatic indicator (X{10}) , number of CD4 at baseline (X{11}) , number of CD8 at baseline (X{12}) , treatment indicator (X{13}) , where $X{13} = 0$ for treatment ZDV+ddl, and $X{13} = 1$ for treatment ZDV+Zal.
-As in Jiang et al. (2017), we only analyze data from the two composite treatments, ZDV plus didanosine and ZDV plus zalcitabine, which have been shown to have significantly better survival than the other two treatments (Geng, Zhang and Lu (2015)).
-This subset of data contains 1,046 subjects with a censoring rate around 75%.
-In addition, each covariate is standardized, with no obvious outliers and no missing values.
+We apply the proposed method to analyze the HIV data from AIDS Clinical Trials Group Protocol 175 (ACTG175) (Hammer et al. (1996)).
+In this study, 2137 HIV-infected subjects are randomized to receive one of four treatments: zidovudine (ZDV) monotherapy, ZDV plus didanosine, ZDV plus zalcitabine and ddI monotherapy.
+As in Geng et al. (2015) and Jiang et al. (2017), the survival time of interest is chosen as the time to having a larger than 50% decline in the CD4 count, or progressing to AIDS or death, whichever comes first.
+Besides the treatments, there are 12 covariates included in our study, specifically, patient age in years at baseline $(X_1)$ , patient weight in kilograms at baseline $(X_2)$ , hemophilia indicator $(X_3)$ , homosexual activity $(X_4)$ , history of IV drug use $(X_5)$ , Karnofsky score on a scale of 0-100 $(X_6)$ , race $(X_7)$ , gender $(X_8)$ , antiretroviral history $(X_9)$ , symptomatic indicator $(X{10})$ , number of CD4 at baseline $(X{11})$ , number of CD8 at baseline $(X{12})$ , treatment indicator $(X{13})$ , where we code $X{13} = 0$ for treatment ZDV+ddl and $X{13} = 1$ for treatment ZDV+Zal.
+As in Jiang et al. (2017), we only analyze data from the two composite treatments: ZDV plus didanosine and ZDV plus zalcitabine, which has been shown to have significantly better survival than the other two treatments (Geng et al., 2015).
+This subset of data contains 1046 subjects with the censoring rate around 75%.
+In addition, each covariate is standardized respectively with no obvious outliers and no missing values.

-To determine the proper reduced space dimension d, we employ the VIC (Ma and Zhang (2015)).
-The VIC is a procedure for determining d that is consistent and applies to general dimension-reduction procedures as long as an estimating equation-based estimator for the parameter is available under any candidate dimension, where d corresponding to the smallest VIC value is selected.
-In the example, the VIC value at d=1 is 90.38.
-Further, when $d \geq 2$, the VIC values are all greater than 180.7, which results from the penalty term alone.
-Hence, we choose d=1 as the final model.
-Table S11 contains the estimated coefficient $\hat{\beta}$ under the selected model, with the corresponding estimation standard errors and p-values.
-Here, we implement the semiparametric estimator to obtain these results owing to its superior theoretical and numerical performance.
+To determine the proper reduced space dimension d, we employ the Validated Information Criterion (VIC) (Ma and Zhang, 2015).
+VIC is a procedure to determine d that is consistent and applies to general dimension reduction procedure as long as an estimating equation based estimator for the parameter is available under any candidate dimension, where the dcorresponding to the smallest VIC value is selected.
+In the example, the VIC value at d = 1 is 90.38.
+Further, when $d \ge 2$ , the VIC values are all greater than 180.7 which result from the penalty term alone.
+Hence we choose d = 1as the final model.
+Table S.11 contains the estimated coefficient $\hat{\beta}$ 's under the selected model, with the corresponding estimation standard errors and p-values.
+Here, we implement the semiparametric estimator to obtain these results due to its superior theoretical and numerical performance.